ARM-software/abi-aa/addenda32/addenda32.rst

 unpredictable (effectively random) function of a compiler’s code generation algorithms and to support using attributes with assembly language without overburdening programmers.
-Where attributes support exchanging portable relocatable files among tool chains, predictability is worth more than precision.
+Where attributes support exchanging portable relocatable files among toolchains, predictability is worth more than precision.

 Capturing a user’s compile-time intentions about compatibility is also